avventoapps/Telefyna-App/README.md

 - [ ] float another layer on video stream for ads, logo etc
 - [ ] ensure all wrong media files are skipped (blocked)
 - [ ] work on presentation approach (blocked)
+- [ ] read satelite channels and decorders as we do local playlists and streams
 - [x] work on now playing orm(system preferences) to handle resuming local playlists at next play to support daily etc periods and future dates
 - [x] add dates in addition to days
 - [x] remove repeats, use days for day